good-lly/gh-pages-help-center/README.md

 ></div>
 ```

-7. That's it! have fun! 🥳
+7. That's it!
+Have fun! 🥳